choojun/choojun.github.io/wsl_hadoop_hive.md

 * Replace all occurrences of ${system:java.io.tmpdir} to /tmp/hive and this location is the new location for Hive storing all its temporary files.
 * Replace all occurrences of ${system:user.name} to ${user.name} which should be the user name you log in with
 * Replace all occurrences of /user/hive tp /user/hduser
-> You may want to use nano's search (Ctrl-w with Enter) to find the targeted keyword, and replace them one by one with typing.
+> You may want to use the nano's search (Ctrl-w with Enter) to find the targeted keyword, and replace them one by one.

 7. Edit the file $HIVE_HOME/conf/hive-config.sh with the the following lines
 ~~~bash